Native Youth Learning Centre

 How To Get Involved

 Indigenous youth ages 15 to 30 can drop by to access resources, talk to staff, and see what we have to offer.
-Our usual hours are Monday to Thursday, 1 pm to 8 pm, and Friday, 1 pm to 5 pm.
-Hours may change when training and certification courses are taking place - check the programs calendar for regular updates on our drop-in and training schedule.
+Our usual hours are Monday to Thursday, 4 pm to 8 pm, and Friday, 1 pm to 5 pm.
+Hours may change when training and workshops are taking place - check the programs calendar for regular updates on our schedule.

 If you have any questions, or would like more info on any of our programming, get in touch with us below.